 Romantic: the Benedictine abbey in Stein am Rhein

 Stein am Rhein Monastery Museum

-Click on the photo and make a note of the “Stein am Rhein Monastery Museum” on Pinterest
+Click on the photo and then note the “Stein am Rhein Monastery Museum” on Pinterest

-Source Klostermuseum Stein am Rhein: Research on site.
-We would like to thank Tourismus Untersee for the invitation to this trip.
-Our opinion remains our own.
+Source Stein am Rhein Monastery Museum: research on site.
+We would like to thank Tourismus Untersee for inviting us to this trip.
+However, our opinions remain our own.

+Romantic: the Benedictine abbey in Stein am Rhein